 Everyone here at Gillotts is committed to helping families who have lost someone during this difficult time to find a way to hold a simple, dignified and meaningful funeral in line with the current guidelines.
-As an independent business, we’ve been able to make a lot of changes in the last few months to ensure that we can be adaptable and flexible to the ever-changing situation whilst keeping our staff and client families safe.
+As independent funeral directors, we’ve been able to make a lot of changes in the last few months to ensure that we can be adaptable and flexible to the ever-changing situation whilst keeping our staff and client families safe.

 However – although funerals at present are much simpler and more intimate affairs than would be the case under normal circumstances, the close family are still finding comfort in being able to say goodbye, and friends and neighbours are finding other ways of showing they care, such as lining the streets as the hearse leaves for the funeral.
 Use of webcasts for crematorium services has also increased.
 Many families are planning to hold a celebration of their loved one’s life when restrictions have been lifted – this might be a memorial service, a big party, a country walk to scatter ashes – whatever feels right.

 We also realise that circumstances sometimes mean that holding a funeral service at present simply isn’t possible for those who are unable to travel or who are vulnerable, so we’re supporting those who chose to hold an unattended cremation.